The Mitchell Casting team have one key thing in common: a love of actors.

 Recent films include Lucas Foster’s CHILDREN OF THE CORN, and Australian feature NEVER TOO LATE (starring Jacki Weaver, James Cromwell and Dennis Waterman).
 She is currently casting Tyler Atkins’ debut feature BOSCH & ROCKIT.
 Amanda frequently performs consultancy work on international projects filming out of Australia, conducting extensive searches for the likes of Disney’s MULAN, HBO’s Sharp Objects, and AMC's NOS4A2.
 She frequently acts as the Australian consultant for Australia and New Zealand casting for the NBC network during pilot season.

 Mia joined the Mitchell Casting team in late 2018 while studying a Bachelor of Arts in English, graduating with First Class Honours for her thesis on Shakespearean theatre.
 Despite a passion for plays written 500 years ago, she is motivated by the power of new voices and fresh storytelling to destabilise and reimagine our understanding of society.
-When not trying to remember the very logical place she wrote that note or filed that email, Mia can be found at Barry’s Bootcamp or being an overindulgent dog parent.
+Somehow (call it luck, design or dark magic), Mia always lives in walking distance of the office.
+When not trying to decipher her own handwriting and navigating her intricate email filing system, she can be found going down rabbit holes on IMDb and being an overindulgent dog parent.
+The secret to her success is an excessive reliance on Thesaurus.com.